• 15 December 2015

 "And that's where you drop all your big reveals?"
 Shanta checked.

-Darren smiled again, then coughed.
+"What's that old saying?"
+Darren said, with his tongue firmly in his cheek.
+"You wait 26 years for a Darren Shan TV show, and then three come along all at once?"
+He laughed, then coughed.
 "Well, I'd better let you get back to your own zone.
 We both have work to be cracking on with, and time is ticking away from us -- we mustn't let things get down to the wire."

 "Thanks for the insider insights," Shanta said, and got to his feet as the ceiling of the office turned translucent and the stars above began to spin again.
 "Will I remember any of this?" he asked just before he was whisked away.

 "Probably better if you don't," Darren said gently, then waved farewell, heaved a sigh when the office was his alone again, and turned his attention back to his keyboard.
 "Right," he said softly.
-"How to get inside the mind of a pre-teen Troll...?"
+"Let's have a look at these Demonata scripts and see if they're up to scratch..."

 * * * * *